COSC3020/mergesort-kkrweb/README.md

 As we are aiming to compute the worst case complexity, we must consider the worst case of this inner loop being forced to iterate the maximum amount of times for a given array size.
 Knowing this, the inner loop can be observed to run O(n / (2*currentSubarrSize)) times given each iteration of the outer loop.

-The actual behavior of the inner loop (actual merging process) takes Θ(currentSubarrSize) time to merge a single pair in the worst case, due to in place shifting.
+The actual behavior of the inner loop (actual merging process) takes Θ(currentSubarrSize^2) time to merge a single pair in the worst case, due to in place shifting.
-Across all merges in a single outer loop iteration, this merging process would take Θ(n) time in the worst case, because each of the Θ(n / currentSubarrSize) merges costs Θ(currentSubarrSize).
+Across all merges in a single outer loop iteration, this merging process would take Θ(n^2) time in the worst case, because each of the Θ(n / currentSubarrSize) merges costs Θ(currentSubarrSize^2), with currentSubarrSize growing exponentially.

 Using these separate calculations for the iteration requirements of the outer and inner loop functionality of the implementation, we now can compute the overall theta bound for worst case runtime.
 This can be done through combining the number of iterations of the outer loop with the time taken for the merging process withn each iteration of the inner loop.

 The outer loop runs Θ(log n) times.
-Summing the Θ(n) work across all of the Θ(log n) iterations results in total cost of Θ(n log n).
+Summing the Θ(n^2) work per level across Θ(log n) levels gives Θ(n^2 * log n) worst-case time complexity for the in place mergesort implementation.

-This results in Θ(n log n) worst case time complexity.
+This results in overall Θ(n^2 * log n) worst case time complexity.

 //